tttapa/Linear-Algebra/README.md

 For the STL to work correctly on Teensy 4.x, you need a Teensyduino version that includes [this patch](https://github.com/PaulStoffregen/cores/commit/2f8568659cb7553ca12e5ca2d0358df9d30427a6) to the linker scripts.

+## Disclaimer

+While the code is definitely useful as a linear algebra library, don't use it in critical applications.
+If you can, use Eigen instead, it'll be faster, numerically more accurate, and more reliable.